ElaiLevy/DroneBandSimulator/README.md

 # Simulator Mapping

 ## Requirements:
+- Need to Edite this part for our project!!!
 - Ubuntu 22.04
 - At least 4 cores(If you're working from virtual machine please allocate at least 4 cores to the VM)
 - Prefered: 6 cores